pawanmkr/doxcollege/README.md

 # doxcollege
-an archieve for piblic docs
+An achieve for public docs.